google/WebFundamentals/src/content/en/showcase/2017/playcanvas.md

 <img src="/web/showcase/2017/images/playcanvas/activate.png" class="attempt-right">

 Activating is the VR equivalent of clicking a button on a webpage.
-In WebVR Lab we have taken this literally and provided a simple Button that can be activated.
+In the WebVR Lab we have taken this literally and provided a simple button that can be activated.

 For 0 DOF and 3 DOF controllers, activating is a highlight and click.
 For a 6 DOF controller we can upgrade the experience to let you "push" a button by